 All in all, this course work enriched my learning experience at Capilano University significantly.
 It is not only a great way to develop a better understanding of real-world projects, it also benefits my resume as it’s a great experience worth show-casing.
 Therefore, I believe every Capilano student should have the chance to participate in at least one “hands-on” assignment with CityStudio – it will definitely help them in their future.

 Written by Tatjana Steck.

-Tatjana’s CityStudio experience was the result of a collaboration between Leah Herman, Community Development Coordinator for the City of Vancouver, and Laurie Prange Martin, instructor in the School of Business at Capilano University, with support from Alexander Hayne and Annette Kim, owners of the Bean Around the World on 5th and Chesterfield in North Vancouver.
+Tatjana’s CityStudio experience was the result of a collaboration between Leah Herman, Community Development Coordinator for the City of North Vancouver, and Laurie Prange Martin, instructor in the School of Business at Capilano University, with support from Alexander Hayne and Annette Kim, owners of the Bean Around the World on 5th and Chesterfield in North Vancouver.
 Learn more about the other group projects here.